rdinman/Udacity_Proj1_SpaceFlight/ReadMe.md

 There is a notbook availible here to showcase work related to the above questions.
 There is an additional .py file that contains all code including model specification.

-# How to interact with this project
+# How to Interact with this Project
 This project was created for a Udacity Data Science course and is intended to showcase some very simple python data manipulation and data analysis.
 Please look at the blog, notbook and .py file.

 # Licensing, Authors, Acknowledgements